 The Final Site Plan shall be prepared by a licensed engineer and shall be clearly and legibly drawn at a convenient scale of not less than one (1) inch equals 100 feet, and the sheets shall be numbered in sequence if more than one (1) sheet is used.
 All text shall be a minimum of 1/10 of an inch in height.
 The sheet shall not exceed 24 x 36 inches.
 Multiple sheets may be necessary.
+If the applicant submits a plan set for review as the Final Site Plan, the entire submitted plan set will need to be recorded as the Final Site Plan.
 The Final Site Plan shall show the following: